grafana/grafana-infinity-datasource/docs/sources/examples/github.md

 We can use the [GitHub GraphQL API](https://docs.github.com/en/graphql) to query the GitHub stats with the Infinity plugin GraphQL API.

-A sample query is given in the example below, but you can customize your query to bring the stats you needed:
+A sample query is provided in the example below, but you can customize your query to bring the stats you needed:

 ## Query Editor